SAP-archive/engagement-context-module-template/README.md

 ## Further Information

-You can find more information on configuring the engagement context in the Administrator's Guide for SAP Hybris Service Engagement Center on the [SAP Help Portal](https://uacp2.hana.ondemand.com/viewer/p/SAP_HYBRIS_SERVICE_ENGAGEMENT_CENTER).
+You can find more information on configuring the engagement context in the Administrator's Guide for SAP Hybris Service Engagement Center on the [SAP Help Portal][2].

 ## How to contact us

-If you have questions or suggestions then please place them in [Hybris Experts](https://experts.hybris.com/index.html).
-It's important to use the topic ***Engagement Center*** and the space ***YaaS***, to make sure that your questions arrive with us.
+If you have questions or suggestions then please create an issue in this Github repository.

 ## License